rapidsai/custrings/docs/source/parsing_best_practices.md

 As regexes operate one character at a time, longer length strings take longer to evaluate and operating on strings in parallel improves throughput.
 The GPU works most efficiently when adjacent threads in a warp work in lock step.
 Wildly different string lengths within adjacent threads means that the threads operating on shorter strings become idle, reducing utilization.

-Sorting helps to obtain better wrapping heloing adjacent threads in a warp work in lock step to improve utilization .
+Sorting helps to obtain better wrapping helping adjacent threads in a warp work in lock step to improve utilization .

 ### Sorting Alphabetically